 The second requirement of an eco home is efficiency in its everyday operation.
 Again, these issues should be addressed early on and incorporated into the house design.

-We use energy for our day-to-day power needs including space and water heating, cooling, ventilation, lighting, and powering appliances.
+We use energy for our day-to-day power needs.
+These include space and water heating, cooling, ventilation, lighting, and powering appliances.

 Energy replacement and microgeneration methods include: